DavidWynne/CSharpEval/README.md

 * The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 * THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-#Text Article License
+#Text License

-All of the text articles I publish on this site are under the Creative Commons Zero license, to the extent possible under law, David Wynne has waived all copyright and related or neighboring rights to this work.
+All of the text I publish for this program are under the Creative Commons Zero license, to the extent possible under law, David Wynne has waived all copyright and related or neighboring rights to this work.